digime/digime-sdk-ios/README.md

 ## Fetched Files

-Each file you fetch from Consent Access is represented by `CAFile` object.
+Each file you fetch from Consent Access is represented by `DMEFile` object.

-`CAFile` has a `fileContent` property which is the binary data blob of the file.
+`DMEFile` has a `fileContent` property which is the binary data blob of the file.
 In the vast majority of use cases, the files returned will be serialised JSON which can be deduced from this data blob.

 In some use cases, the data returned may be of another type and not serialisable to JSON.
-You can inspect the `mimeType` property of `CAFile` to see exactly what type the data is.
+You can inspect the `mimeType` property of `DMEFile` to see exactly what type the data is.

 The `CAMimeType` enum represents the various mime types that are currently supported, with those that aren't defaulting to raw bytes (octet stream).